 In Cornwall, in the south of England, you can expect hog’s pudding and Cornish potatoes cakes, which are made with mashed potatoes, butter and flour, and then fried, or perhaps some fried potatoes, as well as the bacon, sausage, mushrooms, egg, toast, and tomatoes.
 Cornish breakfasts used to include herring, pilchards or ‘gurty pudding’ which is similar to haggis, a Scottish dish.

-Across the water in Ireland, you can expect bacon, pork sausages, black and white pudding, fried eggs, fried tomato and toast, along with perhaps some sautéed field mushrooms, baked beans, brown soda bread, hash browns and/or liver.
+Across the water in Ireland, where it is called an Irish breakfast or fry-up, you can expect bacon, pork sausages, black and white pudding, fried eggs, fried tomato and toast, along with perhaps some sautéed field mushrooms, baked beans, brown soda bread, hash browns and/or liver.

 You might get fried potatoes or toast instead of the soda bread.
 In Belfast, Northern Ireland, you have the ‘Ulster Fry’ which is like an Irish breakfast, and doesn’t include white pudding, but does have everything you get in a ‘full Irish’ along with potato bread and soda bread.
 This meal is usually available all day.

-It is more common these days to broil the meats, tomatoes and puddings rather than frying them, although the tattie scones and eggs are normally fried.
-Porridge (oatmeal) is often served in Scotland instead of the full Scottish.
+It is more common these days to broil (UK: grill) the meats, tomatoes and puddings rather than frying them, although the tattie scones and eggs are normally fried.
+Porridge (oatmeal) is often served in Scotland instead of the full Scottish breakfast.

 In Wales, you will find breakfast varies from place to place, although the typical one includes laverbread (a fried seaweed puree with oatmeal) and Welsh cockles, along with sausages, thick bacon, eggs and mushrooms.